Ruin0x11/modding-opennefia-by-example/src/en/items.md

 }
 ```

-Any item that has at a nonzero `dice_x` property and can be equipped in a
+Any item that has a non-zero `dice_x` property and can be equipped in a
 ranged/ammo equipment slot property counts as a ranged weapon/ammo.

 ```lua